l3acler/Forum/README.md

-# Forum Application
+# Forum - A Programming Community Platform

-A web-based forum application built with Go, featuring user authentication, post creation, commenting, and reaction systems.
-Users can create posts across different programming language categories, interact through comments, and express their opinions with likes and dislikes.
+A modern, feature-rich forum application built with Go, designed for programmers to share knowledge, discuss topics, and collaborate on various programming languages and technologies.

 ## 📋 Table of Contents